WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 $ chmod +x myscript.sh

 ```

-- myscript.sh can now be edited using a text editor.
+- "myscript.sh" can now be edited using a text editor.

 ---
 <br>